USask SIGMA is the only program of its kind in Canada, creating entrepreneurs ready for the real world.

 Who should apply?

-Your team must have at least two members and no more than five.
+Ideally, you should have a team.
+Your team must have at least one member and no more than five.
 All should be founders or founder-level (owning 20 percent or more of the company).

 Your team must be an early-stage venture that is solving a real-world problem using innovative solutions at the ISC Technology Readiness Level Scale of 7 or higher.